BSM-EFT/OperatorToCpp/README.md

 OperatorToC++, in its present iteration, is fully self-contained and does not rely on third-party libraries, either on the Mathematica end or on the C++ end.
 However, we use several modern C++ features and *the code requires a compiler that abides by the C++17 standard*.

 In order to use OperatorToC++ for transpiling the matching conditions relating an arbitrary UV model with SMEFT coefficients,
  - One requires the Matchete output stored (as a key-value pair with Warsaw basis Wilson coefficients as keys) in a .m file which can be read from a notebook such as OpExp_MSSM.nb (after incorporating model-specific changes to the notebook).
  - One can then call the relevant functions to generate <model>.h and <model>.cpp files, which by default are placed inside the **include** and **lib** directories.
+ - One needs to modify a couple of lines at the top of [FileIO.cpp](./lib/FileIO.cpp) and [FileIO.h](./lib/FileIO.h) and replace the name "MSSM" by the model name defined in the Mathematica front-end.
  - Any additional .cpp source files can be stored in the **src** directory and one must extend the makefile to account for such files.
  - If the directory structure is updated/modified, then the makefile should be suitably modified as well.